Make Way for Ducklings: Sales and republication

 Make Way for Ducklings has been continuously in print since it was first published.
 As of 2003, the book had sold over two million copies.
 The story has also been published in paperback and audiobook.
-Viking publishing planned to release a 75th-anniversary edition of the classic in March 2016.
+Viking Publishing planned to release a 75th-anniversary edition of the classic in March 2016.

 Critical commentary

 When it was first released in 1941, Ellen Buell of The New York Times called the book "one of the merriest we have had in a long time", praising the understated comedic aspect of the procession down Beacon Street, as well as McCloskey's "fine large pictures" which simultaneously demonstrate "economy of line" and "wealth of detail".

-One critic, Alice Fannin, says the "loosely plotted" story gives no true explanation for why Mr. Mallard leaves the island in the Charles River or why the Mallards did not simply stay on the lagoon island in the first place and avoid the bicyclists on the shore.
+Alice Fannin says the "loosely plotted" story gives no true explanation for why Mr. Mallard leaves the island in the Charles River or why the Mallards did not simply stay on the lagoon island in the first place and avoid the bicyclists on the shore.
 However, McCloskey has stated himself that he thinks of himself as an artist who writes children's books and not vice versa.
 Fannin also finds the characterization lacking, that is, the Mallards represent "rather stereotypically concerned parents", often showing the same facial expressions and rarely showing expressiveness.

-Another critic has positively commented on McCloskey's use of page breaks as a pacing technique.
+Another comment concerns on McCloskey's use of page breaks as a pacing technique.
 McCloskey's use of one-sentence pages forces the reader to quickly turn the page, enhancing the sense of motion, especially during the home search and when Mrs. Mallard teaches the ducklings their basic skills.
 McCloskey also employs this page break method to heighten surprise.
 When searching for a home, Mr. and Mrs. Mallard seem to have found a home on page eleven.